Young People & Adolescents

-I offer psychological therapy from 5 years upwards using play therapy, art, creative materials and music to support children to explore and express themselves.
-I help them build their understanding of themselves and their world and recover from difficulties such as anxiety, depression, attachment issues, bullying, loneliness and isolation.
+I offer psychological therapy from 13 years upwards using art, creative materials and music to support young people to explore and express themselves.
+I help them build their understanding of self and their world and recover from difficulties such as anxiety, depression, attachment issues, bullying, loneliness and isolation.

-The first session will usually be a parent/ guardian session, followed by one session with parents and the child.
-After this, I generally work one to one with the child and invite parents to join for family sessions at relevant points in therapy.
-I also often run parent sessions alongside the child sessions.
+When working with younger teenagers, the first session will often be a parent/ guardian session, followed by one session with parents and the young person.
+After this, I generally work one to one with the young person and invite parents to join for family sessions at relevant points in therapy.

 Working with adolescents